FerretDB/FerretDB/website/docs/quickstart-guide/docker.md

 ## Development image

-The development image contain the debug build of FerretDB with test coverage instrumentation, race detector, and other changes that make it more suitable for debugging problems.
+The development image contains the [debug build](https://pkg.go.dev/github.com/FerretDB/FerretDB/build/version#hdr-Debug_builds) of FerretDB with test coverage instrumentation, race detector, and other changes that make it more suitable for debugging problems.
-It can be used exactly the same way as production image, lalal
+It can be used exactly the same way as the production image, as described above.